Bielhsn/Bielhsn/README.md

 ## Hobbies

-- Basketball, Muay Thai and Gym;
+- Muay Thai and Jiu-Jitsu;

-💬 You can see more about me at: [My portfolio](https://portifolio-project-gabrielhenriquehsngmailcoms-projects.vercel.app)
+💬 You can see more about me at: [My portfolio](https://portifolio-proj-git-94f3b7-gabrielhenriquehsngmailcoms-projects.vercel.app/)
 ---

 ## 🚀 My Skills